South China Sea Incidents

 Over the past several years, China has revamped its maritime strategy to reflect its shifting national priorities.
 At the 18th National Party Congress in 2012, then-President Hu Jintao called for China to become a “maritime power” capable of safeguarding its maritime rights and interests.
 This position was reinforced in a 2015 defense white paper that declared “The traditional mentality that land outweighs sea must be abandoned, and great importance has to be attached to managing the seas and oceans and protecting maritime rights and interests.”

-Our data show that of the 46 major incidents identified in the South China Sea between 2010 and 2016, at least one CCG (or other Chinese maritime law enforcement) vessel was involved in 72 percent of incidents.
-Four additional incidents involved a Chinese naval vessel acting in a maritime law enforcement capacity, raising that number to 80 percent.
+Our data show that of the 70 major incidents identified in the South China Sea from 2010 onward, at least one Chinese maritime law enforcement vessel was involved in 73 percent of incidents.
+Four additional incidents involved a Chinese naval vessel acting in a maritime law enforcement capacity, raising that number to 79 percent.

 |The China Coast Guard was established in 2013.
 Prior to 2013, China relied on at least five major maritime administrative agencies to enforce maritime law.
 Bureaucratic competition and political infighting between these “Five Dragons” inhibited China from pursuing a comprehensive maritime law enforcement strategy.|